ibm-cloud-docs/mas-ms/limitations-exclusions.md

 {: #3rd-party-applications}

 Maximo Application Suite Dedicated will not host or support any 3rd party applications.
 3rd Party applications hosted outside the MAS-Dedicated environment can be integrated to applications with the Suite provided they follow standard integration protocols.

-## Access
-{: #access}

-Clients will not have access to the operating system, file system or overall system administration of the Suite.
-DBAdmin access or direct updating of the database is not allowed.

-## MAS Administrator Functions
-{: #mas-administrator-functions}

-Direct access to the clusters is not available.
-Changes required must be submitted using an IBM support case system and the IBM SRE team will execute.

 ## AppConnect
 {: #mas-app-connect}